vadimDidenko/ecr-migration/README.md

 3. Loop through each repository, create it in the target ECR if it doesn't exist, and copy all images.

 ---

-Feel free to add this README.md to your repository to guide users through the process of setting up and using the script.